All Episodes

 And he's doing that specifically because he's an empty suit.

-This is it's just it's it's like it's like a couple of kids.
+It's like a couple of kids.

-This is uh a conference call with uh with reporters, former prisoner of war Orson Swindle said this during the conference call.
+Former prisoner of war Orson Swindle said this during the conference call.

-The point being General Clark ought to be ashamed of himself talking about a fellow serviceman.
+The point being, General Clark ought to be ashamed of himself talking about a fellow serviceman.

 He's not ashamed of himself.